-On a broad interpretation, this suggests that if, on the structure of the contract as a whole, it appears that a party has surrendered its rights to common law damages by the insertion of a particularly comprehensive exclusive remedies clause, that party may not have any remedies other than those specifically and particularly stated in the contract.

-This argument becomes increasingly persuasive when considered in light of the decision in Temloc Limited v Erril16 in which it was held that the word "nil" in a damages annexure was evidence that the parties intended no liability for either liquidated or unliquidated damages.
-Nourse LJ noted:
+This is an important and controversial statement of principle, as it suggests that if, on the structure of the contract as a whole, it appears that a party has surrendered its rights to common law damages by the insertion of a particularly comprehensive exclusive remedies clause, that party will have no remedies other than those specifically and particularly stated in the Contract.
+In Temloc Limited v Errill14 it was held that the words "Nil" in a damages annexure was evidence that the parties intended no liability for either liquidated or unliquidated damages.
+15 Nourse LJ noted that:

-"I think it clear, both as a matter of construction and as one of common sense, that if...the parties complete the relevant part of the Appendix,...then that constitutes an exhaustive agreement as to the damages which are or are not to be payable by the Contractor in the event of his failure to complete the works on time."17
+"I think it clear, both as a matter of construction and as one of common sense, that if...the parties complete the relevant part of the Appendix...then that constitutes an exhaustive agreement as to the damages which are or are not to be payable by the Contractor in the event of his failure to complete the works on time."
+16